Chassis and body

 - Collapsible steering column with rag joint (after 1973)

-With fat modern tires, power steering becomes a much needed upgrade.
+With fat modern radial tires that no longer works, and power steering becomes a much needed upgrade.

-A modern steering box with a built-in power assist is available today, but the original steering column has to be replaced or significantly modified to properly install it.
+A modern steering box with a built-in power assist is available today for the Volga, but the original GAZ-24 steering column has to be replaced or significantly modified to properly install it.
+Other modifications may be needed as well.

 - Front: 11″ duplex (two leading shoe) drum brakes